Formulating goals: 6 criteria to help you achieve them smartly

 • A: Attractive: Are you really personally convinced of your project?

-• R: Realistic: Is achieving the goal within your sphere of influence?
+• R: Realistic: Is the Achievement of the goal within your sphere of influence?

 • T: Deadline: By when is the target achievable?